-- Right-of-use assets for office premises was arisen due to initial recognition of lease liabilities at the commencement date of the lease amounted to RMB1,927,000 (2021: RMB1,613,000). - During the year ended 31 December 2021, certain leases related to office premises were early terminated.
-The carrying values of the right-of-use assets associated with these leases and their corresponding lease liabilities at the date of derecognition were RMB2,158,000 and RMB2,396,000, and that resulted a gain on early termination of leases amounted to RMB238,000 (Note 7). - During the year ended 31 December 2022, certain leases related to office premises were modified as a result of adjustments to the rental prices on the basis that the original scope of the leases remained unchanged.
+- Right-of-use assets for office premises was arisen due to initial recognition of lease liabilities at the commencement date of the lease amounted to RMB4,890,000 (2022: RMB1,927,000). - During the year ended 31 December 2022, certain leases related to office premises were modified as a result of adjustments to the rental prices on the basis that the original scope of the leases remained unchanged.
 The carrying values of the right-of-use assets associated with these leases and their corresponding lease liabilities at the date of modifications increased by RMB421,000 as a result of the lease modifications.
+No such modification was made during the year ended 31 December 2023.